Peanut Butter Protein Balls: Quick and Delicious!

 - No-Bake Protein Bars

 - In the food processor add the vanilla protein powder, half the rolled oats, the cacao powder, Greek yogurt, peanut butter, salt, maple syrup and water.
-Process until smooth.2 ½ tbsp protein powder, ¾ cup rolled oats, 2 tbsp cacao powder, 4 tbsp Greek yogurt, 2 tbsp peanut butter, ¼ tsp salt, 1 ½ tbsp water, 1 ½ tbsp maple syrup
+Process until smooth.2 ½ tbsp protein powder, ¾ cup rolled oats, 2 tbsp cacao powder, 4 tbsp low fat Greek yogurt, 2 tbsp peanut butter, Salt to taste, 1 ½ tbsp water, 1 ½ tbsp maple syrup

 - Combine mixture with the remaining oats until you have a homogenous dough.
 You should be able to create a ball with the dough, if necessary, add a little more oats.
 It should not be liquidy.